 These samples may include fresh leaves with attached petioles or lignified plant material (canes, cordons, trunk, etc.).
 The type of plant material to submit for testing depends on the case, please contact the laboratory.

 Hop rhizomes, shoots, leaves and cones can be evaluated for different diseases.
 Read more about submitting hop samples for virus and viroid testing.

 Read more about submitting blueberry samples for problem diagnosis.

 Include a square of turf from the margin of the diseased area so that both healthy and diseased turf is included.
 Minimally, the turf square should be 6 inches x 6 inches.
 An intact layer of soil should remain on the root system.
 Wrap samples in newspaper and pack in a box for shipment.
 Do not add moisture to the turf prior to shipment.
 Provide a detailed description of cultural practices (irrigation, fertilization, pesticide application, etc.) and images of the symptoms in the lawn with the sample.

-Please note that Diagnostic Services does not perform health analyses of golf course turf.
+Please note that MSU Plant & Pest Diagnostics does not perform health analyses of golf course turf.
 Commercial turf samples are processed by the Turf Pathology Lab.
-Contact Dr. Joe Vargas, MSU Plant, Soil, and Microbial Sciences, at 517-353-9082 for further information on diagnosis of commercial turf samples.
+Please contact Dr. Joe Vargas, MSU Plant, Soil, and Microbial Sciences, at (517) 353-9082 for further information on diagnosis of commercial turf samples.
 MSU Golf Turf Diagnostics Form.